richorama/richorama.github.io/_posts/2026-01-05-exoplanets.md

 summary: How we used Python, NASA's Kepler data, and systematic validation to detect KIC 8554498 b—a potential new exoplanet with an extraordinarily strong signal that may have been overlooked.
 A story of open science, technical challenges, and the power of accessible astronomy tools.
 ---

-# Finding New Worlds: How We Used Python and Open Data to Discover an Exoplanet Candidate

-*January 5, 2026*

 ![](/images/VALIDATION_KIC_8554498.png)

 ## The Spark: From Conversation to Code